Balanced B and D-type orthosymplectic quivers -- Magnetic quivers for product theories

-Secondly, the orthosymplectic quivers have been derived from brane configurations in Section \ref{branes}.
-For this, the reasoning is straightforward: $D$-type Dynkin quivers originate from ON planes.
-With this ingredient at hand, the embeddings into brane configurations in the context of magnetic quivers allowed to derive all $D$-type orthosymplectic quivers that are products.
+Secondly, the balanced Dynkin-type orthosymplectic quivers have been derived from brane configurations in Section \ref{branes}.
+For this, the reasoning is straightforward: On the one hand, $D$-type Dynkin quivers originate from ON planes.
+On the other hand, the relation between balance and product global symmetry is immanent in the brane system: by construction, the Higgs branch side has a product non-abelian flavour symmetry; thus, all gauge nodes in the Dynkin-type subdiagram of the magnetic quiver need to be balanced.
+In addition, the condition that the long tail of the orthosymplectic quiver has to end on an $\sorm(2)$ node can be understood from the branes as well.
+It translates to the condition that the electric side is a degenerate $D$-type quiver, i.e.\ a simple product, as discussed at the end of Section \ref{sec:branes_3d}.
+With this ingredients at hand, the embeddings into brane configurations in the context of magnetic quivers allowed to derive all balanced $D$-type orthosymplectic quivers that are products.
 As a byproduct, the magnetic quiver approach has been extended to included ON planes.
-The brane configurations serve as a second consistency check for the results. \paragraph{Outlook.} Along with \cite{Bourget:2020xdz}, orthosymplectic quivers of balanced $ABCD$-types have been studied in detail.
-The next step is to extend this to exceptional $EFG$-type orthosymplectic quivers as well.
+The brane configurations serve as a second consistency check for the results.